 This group, known as the Thirty Tyrants, made changes to the judicial system so as to undermine democracy, and they began placing limits on individual freedoms.
 According to Aristotle, they killed some 5 percent of the city’s population, dramatically changing the course of history and earning Sparta the reputation of being undemocratic.

 This treatment of the Athenians is evidence of a change of perspective in Sparta.
-Long proponents of isolationism, the Spartans now saw themselves alone atop the Greek world.
+Long proponents of isolationism, the Spartan citizens now saw themselves alone atop the Greek world.
 In the coming years, just as their rivals the Athenians did, the Spartans would seek to expand their influence and maintain an empire.
-But it would not last long, and in the grand scheme of things, Ancient Sparta was about to enter a final period that can be defined as decline.
+But it would not last long, and in the grand scheme of things, Sparta was about to enter a final period that can be defined as decline.

 A New Era in Spartan History: The Spartan Empire

 The Peloponnesian War officially came to an end in 404 BCE, and this marked the beginning of a period of Greek history defined by Spartan hegemony.
 By defeating Athens, Sparta took control of many of the territories previously controlled by Athenians, giving birth to the first ever Spartan empire.
-However, over the course of the fourth century BCE, Spartan attempts to extend their empire, plus conflicts within the Greek world, undermined Spartan authority and eventually led to the end of Ancient Sparta as a major player in Greek politics.
+However, over the course of the fourth century B.C, Spartan attempts to extend their empire, plus conflicts within the Greek world, undermined Spartan authority and eventually led to the end of Sparta as a major player in Greek politics.

 Testing The Imperial Waters